jonnor/ESC-CNN-microcontroller/presentation/presentation.md

 ## Summary

 - Noise pollution is a growing problem
-- Wireless Sensor Networks used to quantify
+- Wireless Sensor Networks can used to quantify
 - On-sensor classification desirable for power/cost and privacy
 - Thorough literature review on efficient CNN and ESC
 - Methods.
 Follows established practices for ESC